nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 </div>

-Step 4.
+<u>Step 4.</u>

 The user now decides that adding the student was a mistake, and decides to undo that action by executing the `undo` command.
 The `undo` command will call `Model#undoTuitione()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous tuitione state, and restores the tuitione to that state.

 ![UndoRedoState3](images/DeveloperGuideImage/UndoRedoState3.png)